common law severance ontario

 Age at termination

-Older employees typically receive longer notice periods, reflecting greater difficulty finding comparable employment.
+Older employees typically receive longer notice periods, reflecting the greater difficulty of finding comparable employment.

 Length of service